 In some cases legal aid funding remains available to parents free of charge.

-We are experts in all Local Authority Public law proceedings.
-Paul Dodds, Duncan Dollimore and Julie Hodge are all members of the Law Society Children’s Panel.
-Paul and Julie are also Resolution Accredited Specialists in the Law relating to Children.
+We are experts in all local authority public law proceedings.
+Paul Dodds and Julie Hodge are members of the Law Society Children’s Panel.
+Paul and Julie are also Resolution Accredited Specialists in the law relating to children.

 A report commissioned by North Tyneside said “Paul Dodds has an appetite for challenge and a desire to embarrass North Tyneside Council at any opportunity”.
 Paul decided to take that comment as a compliment!

-Please contact us straight away if the Local Authority have issued Public Law proceedings.
+Please contact us straight away if the local authority has issued public law proceedings.
 The earlier we are contacted and retained to assist you the better prospects of a good outcome for you.